oclworkshop/ocl2020/Hugo/content/cfp.md

 - Notification:              May 25 2020, AoE
 - Pre-Workshop CRC:          Jun 19 2020, AoE
 - Workshop:                      Jun 26, 2020 (to be confirmed)
-- Post-Workshop CRC:          To be announced
+- Post-Workshop CRC:          To be confirmed

 Should you have any problem to meet the deadlines, please contact the organizers.